 Ready to get started with aged leads?
 Fill your pipeline with a fresh supply of high-quality leads from Aged Lead Store.

 1. Create an Email Signature

 We’ll start with something easy.
 If you haven’t done so already, create an email signature template.
-Include all your office contact info, your business social media handles, and list your lines of insurance business.
+Include all your office contact info, and your business social media handles, and list your lines of insurance business.
 It’s a great way to sell yourself without saying a word.

 2. Make an Everything-We-Sell Sheet

-You can list the main lines you deal in your email signature, but make a full sheet of literally everything your agency sells.
+You can list the main lines you deal with in your email signature, but make a full sheet of literally everything your agency sells.
 Go over it with every client at signups and renewals.
 And make it available on your website.
 It’s like a dessert menu for your website — it will sell itself.

 3. “Put Me in Your Phone”

 As part of your client onboarding, ask new clients to save your contact info in their cell phone contacts.
 They will always have your number if they have a question or a claim, plus they will always have your information to pass along to referrals.

 Try partnering with a local shop by sponsoring a gift certificate giveaway fishbowl.
 You can use the drawing entries for leads, and even offer a nominal value gift card as a consolation prize for getting a free quote.